 Got a Clog?

 If your toilet gets clogged, don’t flush.
 Flushing could cause your toilet to flood.

-Instead, call the experienced plumbers at HELP Plumbing, Heating, Cooling and Electric.
+Instead, call the experienced plumbers at HELP Plumbing, Heating, Cooling and Drains.
 Our plumbers use a drain snake to unclog your toilet.
 The drain snake is a wire coil with a corkscrew tip.
 Our plumbers move the snake down the pipes until they find the clog.
 Then, they use the tip of the snake to break up the clog or pull out the debris.

 For more severe clogs, your plumber may need to examine the sewer line to find the source of the clog.

 Follow these tips to avoid toilet paper clogs and other types of clogs.
 If you do notice a clog, call HELP Plumbing, Heating, Cooling and Drains.